SvenGroot/Ookii.CommandLine/docs/UsageHelp.md

 public int Argument { get; set; }
 ```

+## Color output

+When possible, Ookii.CommandLine will use color when writing usage help.
+This is controlled by the
+`UsageWriter.UseColor` property.
+When set to null (the default), the `UsageWriter` tries to
+determine whether color is supported.
+Color will only be enabled if:

+1. There is no environment variable named `NO_COLOR`.
+2. The standard output stream is not redirected.
+3. The `TERM` environment variable is not set to `dumb`.
+4. On Windows, enabling virtual terminal sequences using `SetConsoleMode` must succeed.
+5. On other platforms, the `TERM` environment variable must be defined.

+`UsageWriter` uses virtual terminal sequences to set color.
+Several components of the help have
+preset colors, which can be customized using properties of the `UsageWriter` class.
+Set them to
+any of the constants of the `TextFormat` class, or the return value of the `GetExtendedColor` method
+for any 24-bit color, or any other valid virtual terminal sequence.

+In order to support proper white-space wrapping text that contains virtual terminal sequences, the
+`LineWrappingTextWriter` class will not count virtual terminal sequences as part of the line length.

 ## Customizing the usage help

 The usage help can be heavily customized.
 We've already seen how it can be customized using things
 such as custom value descriptions, or various options of the `UsageWriter` class.
-The latter
+In addition to
-also allows you control things such as the amount of indentation to use for the syntax and the
+properties already mentioned, the latter also allows you control things such as the amount of
-description list, and the colors to use.
+indentation to use for the syntax and the description list, and the colors to use.

-To go even further, you can derive a class from the `UsageWriter` class, and override its members to
+To provide further customization options, you can derive a class from the `UsageWriter` class.
+The
-customize the exact format of every component of the usage help.
-You can choose to customize as
+`UsageWriter` class has protected virtual methods for every part of the usage.
+These range from
+top-level methods like `WriteParserUsageCore()` which drives the entire process, methods responsible
+for a section such as `WriteParserUsageSyntax()` or `WriteArgumentDescriptions()`, methods
+responsible for a single argument like `WriteArgumentSyntax()` or `WriteArgumentDescription()`, down
+to methods that write single piece of text like `WriteArgumentName()` or `WriteValueDescription()`.

-little or as much as you like, depending on what methods you override.
+These methods call each other, so you can customize as little or as much as you like, depending on
+which methods you override.
+For example, if you want to use something other than angle brackets for
+value descriptions, just override `WriteValueDescription()` (and probably also
+`WriteValueDescriptionForDescription()`).
+Or, if you want to change the entire format of the
+descriptions, override `WriteArgumentDescription()`.

 To specify a custom usage writer, assign it to the `ParseOptions.UsageWriter` property.

-The [custom usage sample](../src/Samples//CustomUsage) uses a custom usage writer, as well as a
+The [custom usage sample](../src/Samples/CustomUsage) uses a custom usage writer, as well as a
 custom `LocalizedStringProvider` to radically alter the format of the usage help, as seen below.

 ```text